rastapasta/spark-bouncer/README.md

 ```

 ### Configure RFID key
-The **spark-bouncer** remembers up to 3000 faces, each being identified by their up to 10 bytes long [RFID serial numbers](https://en.wikipedia.org/wiki/Radio-frequency_identification#Tags).
+The **spark-bouncer** remembers up to 3000 users, each being identified by their 4 to 10 bytes long [RFID serial numbers](https://en.wikipedia.org/wiki/Radio-frequency_identification#Tags).

-You have to tell him whom to let in when and whom not.
+You have to tell him whom to let in at which time.
 To do so, call the published **update** function.
 #### Update format
 	[key serial];[time restrictions];[flags]